asubb/kable/.junie/guidelines.md

     3. Requirements to run the application
     4. Have an README.md file with the glossary

-- Keep a changelog of requirements in the changelog.md file.
-Leave a 3-4 sentences, with header and date it has added.
+- Keep a changelog of changes in the `docs/changelog.md` file.
+Leave a 3-4 sentences about the requirements and solution, with header and date it has added on.

 ## Common Libraries